cavalierej/cyclistic-case-study/README.md

       ```
 - With each column I created, I added it onto the existing table by overwriting it.
     - This ensured all data remained intact, while also accounting for the need to query only a part of the entire dataset to ensure it is relevant for this analysis.
-- I then created a final cleaned table to be used for analysis, called 'yearly_data_cleaned'.
+- I then created a final cleaned table to be used for analysis, by saving the results of a query to a new table called 'yearly_data_cleaned'.
+    - ``` SQL
+      SELECT *
+      FROM 'data-analytics-capstone-437301.capstone.yearly_data'
+      WHERE greater_than_one_minute = TRUE
+      AND duplicate_rank = 1
+      ;
+      ```
+After performing these steps to clean my dataset, it was then ready to be analyzed.

+## Analyze